isomerpages/jointpoly-polyforum/pages/Highlights.md

 permalink: /highlights/
 description: ""
 ---
-Uploading a photo?
+Posting a photo?
 Remember to #PolyForum22!
 For more photos, head over and [download](https://for.edu.sg/pf2022-photos) now!
 # Day 0: 9 September